-- Number of liaisons established and maintained with federal, state, and local government agencies. - Meet all identified timelines as set forth by MOHS and the Mississippi Emergency Management Agency (MEMA). - Completion of the CPG101, NIMS Implementation Assessment, and Post Assessment. - Completion and submission of assessments to FEMA by the December 31st deadline.
+- Number of liaisons established and maintained with federal, state, and local government agencies. - Meet all identified timelines as set forth by MOHS and the Mississippi Emergency Management Emergency (MEMA). - Completion of the CPG101, NIMS Implementation Assessment, and Post Assessment. - Completion and submission of assessments to FEMA by the December 31st deadline.

-Statewide Goal #6: Increase the capabilities of the Mississippi Analysis and Information Center to a fully operational level.
+Statewide Goal #6: Increase the capabilities of the Mississippi Analysis and Information Center (MSAIC) to a fully operational level and department.